redqx/friends-eng/season-01/06 The One With the Butt/index.md

 **Joey:** I was going for quiet **desperation**.
 But if you have to ask...

+## [Scene: 07]

-[Scene: Chandler and Joey's, Aurora and Chandler are in bed in Chandler's room.]
+Chandler and Joey's, Aurora and Chandler are in bed in Chandler's room.

 **Chandler**: God, I love these fingers...